npellegrin/jitsi-aws-fargate/README.md

 # Docker Hub mirror

 This project creates ECR registries to provide DockerHub mirrors inside AWS.
-You may, or may not use it, however, pulling DockerHub would require a NAT gateway or public IPs configured over ECS tasks (see [vpc.tf](vpc.tf))
+You may, or may not use it.
 If you use the private ECR registries, you must init registries with images pulled from DockerHub like below.

 ```shell
 AWS_ACCOUNT_ID=...